jafudi/flexpair/README.md

 - 2 VMs with 1 GB of RAM each (available for free)
 - not necessarily with the same cloud provider
 - a free user account at [Dynu Dynamic DNS](https://www.dynu.com)
+- what is the minimum bandwidth 1. between nodes 2. at the user's location ?

 # Key features